nventive/PromptVault/README.md

 - VS Code 1.70.0 or higher
 - GitHub authentication configured in VS Code
-- Access to the [prompts-logient-nventive](https://github.com/MounirAbdousNventive/prompts-logient-nventive) repository
+- Access to a git repository with prompts and configuration files

 ### Installation